Snowflake-Labs/snowpark-containers-llama-2-sample/README.md

 ### Login to the Snowflake Image Registry

 Follow **ONLY STEP 4** in [the following doc](https://docs.snowflake.com/LIMITEDACCESS/snowpark-containers/tutorials/tutorial-1#build-an-image-and-upload) to authenticate with your image registry from your docker client.
 The image registry created for you was called **images**.
 NOTE: at time of writing is a typo in docs.
-The current SnowCLI command is `snow snowpark registry token -c <cli_environment_name>`
+The full command is SnowCLI command is `snow registry token -c <cli_environment_name> --format=JSON | docker login <registry-hostname> -u 0sessiontoken --password-stdin`

 ### Build the container images